LeeRenJie/Newsletter-signup-page/README.md

 1. Create an account on [Heroku](https://heroku.com)

 1. Open the Hyper terminal
-    1. Change the directory to the folder you downloaded all the files.
+    1. Change the directory to the folder you downloaded all the files using `cd`.
-    1. For example: `$cd Desktop/Newsletter-signup-page`
+    1. For example: `$cd Desktop/Newsletter-Signup-Page`
     1. type in  `ls` which means "list".
 This will list all the files available in the directory.
 Therefore, the files you downloaded should be the output.
         * For example: signup.html failure.html success.html public/ app.js procfile
     1. Other useful commands(Case sensitive.
 Spaces and spelling are important) :